What is a consent order and can you file one yourself?

 If you are selling a property or transferring property, making a pension sharing order or paying over money, then you are advised to obtain a consent order, to make sure the other party carries out what they have agreed.

-Also, you will want to make sure that neither of you can go back to court at a later date and try and get a better settlement or more money.
+Also, you will want to make sure that neither of you can go back to court at a later date and try and get a better financial settlement or more money.

 We’ve seen it all too often when financial matters are put off and it unfortunately comes back to bite one party later down the line.

-Obtaining a court order following your divorce will ensure that the contents of the agreement are carried out.
+Obtaining a financial court order following your divorce will ensure that the contents of the agreement are carried out.

 So for example, to be sure maintenance payments are made or the house is sold and both parties receive the right share, you are advised to obtain a financial order as this will guarantee these outcomes.